Dental Implants in Shenton Park

 Today’s implants have an extremely high success rate.
 Up to 95% of them can last well over 25 years or more.
 Much of it depends on factors such as home care and oral hygiene habits.
 We highly recommend scheduling regular recall appointments and professional cleans to prevent gum infections around your new implants.
 That way we can intervene early when necessary before any major problems develop.

 Some dental implant cases are quite simple while others are more complex.
-We provide in-house implant installation and guidance for our patients who may require coordination for more specialised treatment needs.
+We provide in-house implant installation and guidance for our patients who may require coordination for more specialized treatment needs.
 During your evaluation we’ll discuss your needs, best options and outline a care plan that fits your specific case.

 Does it hurt to get dental implants?